 Cloud-delivered security can do the job by securing, encrypting and archiving email.
 The cloud layer can also filter internet access to prevent network users from downloading unapproved content.

 But rather than attempting to protect each device, the better strategy is to operate the enterprise’s security at the cloud layer, which acts as an umbrella of protection over all devices.
-This method beats attackers at their own game, as malware is no longer being downloaded to company’s network and eradicated there – a recipe for real disaster.
+This method beats attackers at their own game, as malware is no longer being downloaded to the company’s network and eradicated there – a recipe for real disaster.

 In short, security in the cloud provides protection anytime, anywhere, with more power and flexibility, but takes the heavy lifting away from the user.